Takaovi/NSCPatcher/README.md

 # NSCPatcher
 Network Security Config patcher for Android applications (APKs)

-##### This program is in it's early developing stages so it may not be fully functional and not work for every application.
-Pull requests are very welcome, though I do understand if you decide not to contribute, the code and logic of program is horrible.
+###### This program is in it's early developing stages so it may not be fully functional and work for every application.
+Pull requests are very welcome, though I do understand if you decide not to contribute, the code and logic of the program is horrible.
 May need to rewrite it using a proper C# library.

 # Features
 * Automate the process of patching Network Security Config